Online Safety

 Challenges and concerns

 These trends are driven by factors like increasing internet access, evolving technology, and underregulated digital environments.
 Inadequate child safety measures on many online platforms exacerbate the issue.
 Additionally, malicious sharing of explicit content may occur between peers, such as sexting or harassment.
-Live-streaming of child abuse is also growing in prevelance.
+Live-streaming of child abuse is also growing in prevalance.
 This type of abuse is incredibly difficult to detect, due to its real-time nature and lack of digital evidence.

 The safety of children online is a pressing issue, and addressing it requires a concerted effort to protect our most vulnerable internet users.